KippAD/easy-outdoor-co/README.md

 **Tablet Devices**

 These tablet devices all passed because the site is useable on each of them.
-It should be stated however that horizontal tablets do adversely effect the overall design.
+It should be stated however that horizontal tablets do sometimes adversely effect the overall design.
 Forms can appear small on the screen, the data tables in admin can also be a bit too wide - this is defintely an area to be improved on.
+This is mainly true of the larger screen height devices such as the Kindle Fire HDX - however on other tablet devices in the testing the design works well.

 <details>